bbc/logtracer/README.md

 - You must provide authentication for the client to be able to access the Stackdriver API.
 This is achievable on your local machine by running `gcloud auth login`.
 When running in GKE, these details should be picked up automatically.
 ### JSON Logger
-To use the Stackdriver-compliant JSON logs, run the `configure_logging` function before using any loggers.
+To use the Stackdriver-compliant JSON logs, run the `configure_json_logging` function before using any loggers.
 This will add a new handler to the root logger which writes logs in JSON.
 This only needs to be run once in your application and must be called with the Google Cloud Platform project name.
 ```